theNewDynamic/oregonsadventurecoast.com/content/adventure/running.md

 Oregon’s Adventure Coast is a fantastic place to get your running miles in.
 You can hit the pavement in downtown Coos Bay, tread the trails from Sunset Bay to Cape Arago, jog lightly around the peaceful shores of Lower Empire Lake or jump into any number of annual organized runs.
 Some favorite routes, runs and groups include:

-#### Sunset Bay

-**Distance:** 3.8 miles<br>**Elevation gain:** 262 feet<br>**Summary:** It’s hard to imagine a more scenic run than, this nearly 4-miler, which cruises through some of the crown jewels of Oregon’s Adventure Coast, including Sunset Bay State Park and Shore Acres State Park.&nbsp;
+#### Favorite Runs Mapped Out&nbsp;

+We have collected some of our favorite runs to share with you -&nbsp; different lengths and terrain to choose from.
+We have saved them to Map My Run so you can view and download them.
+[Visit Running Maps page.](/running-maps)&nbsp;

 #### South Coast Running Club

-**Overview:** This friendly running club hosts weekly group runs on Wednesday evenings and Thursday mornings in Coos Bay.
+This friendly running club hosts weekly group runs on Wednesday evenings and Thursday mornings in Coos Bay.
 They also put on runs throughout the year, including the Firecracker Run on July Fourth, Circle the Bay in August and a Turkey Trot at Thanksgiving. <a target="_blank" rel="noopener" href="https://southcoastrunningclub.org/calendar/">Visit their calendar for all the details.</a>

-#### Roseburg to Coos Bay Relay

-A 68-mile fun relay between Roseburg and Coos Bay, this run, also hosted by the South Coast Running Club, started more than 40 years ago and is still going strong.&nbsp;

 #### Running with Pre

 Fans of renowned Coos Bay long distance runner [Steve Prefontain](/steve-prefontaine-story)e can check out a few attractions in the area related to him, including a bronze likeness of Pre at the Coos Bay Visitor Information Center, the Prefontaine Gallery at the Coos Art Museum, which showcases his awards and memorabilia, and the stunning Pre Mural in downtown Coos Bay.

+#### Short List of Races

+Oregon's Adventure Coast offers an exhilarating experience for avid runners and outdoor enthusiasts.
+The rugged coastline, lush forests, and diverse terrain provide the perfect backdrop for challenging and scenic races.
+Participants can test their endurance on winding trails that meander through towering trees and embrace the refreshing coastal air.

 {{< spacer 40 >}}

 ![Circle the Bay Run](/img/circle-the-bay-695x125.jpg)